Marianne Gordon

-Marianne Gordon (born 23 July 1946) is an American actress.
+Marianne Gordon (born January 28, 1944) is an American actress.
 Her filmography includes supporting roles in How to Stuff a Wild Bikini (1965), Rosemary's Baby (1968), Little Darlings (1980), The Being (1983) and The Giant of Thunder Mountain (1991), among others.
-She was also a cast member of Hee Haw for many years.
+She was also a cast member of Hee Haw.

 Gordon's first husband was Playboy producer Michael Trikilis.

 She later married Kenny Rogers.
 Gordon and Rogers had one son together, Christopher Cody Rogers (born 1981).
 Rogers and Gordon were married for 16 years, and during this time she took his name and thus is known as Marianne Rogers.